Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Introduction

-Previous studies assume that the length (range) of a channel path between the transmitter and receiver remains constant within the OTFS frame, which is typically valid for terrestrial applications.
-However, this assumption may not hold true for satellite-based space sensing, as the significant relative motion between the transmitter, monitored target, and receiver can cause range migration during the OTFS frame.
-With a transmitter on a LEO satellite and a radar receiver on the same or a different satellite, or an aircraft at a lower altitude, non-cooperative space targets (e.g., space debris, asteroids, spacecraft, and unresponsive satellites) may have a range-rate of several km/s; for a system with $M=512$ subcarriers, $N=128$ symbol intervals, a subcarrier spacing of $\Delta=15$~kHz, a symbol interval of $T=1/\Delta$, and a range-rate of $\bar v=15$~km/s, the range variation in the OTFS frame is $\bar vNT=128$~m and greatly exceeds the range resolution $c/(2M\Delta)\approx 19.5$~m, where $c$ is the speed of light.
+Assuming the range of each propagation path to be constant may no longer be valid in satellite-based sensing.
+For instance, in a scenario with the communication transmitter on a LEO satellite and the radar receiver on an airborne platform, non-cooperative space targets (e.g., debris, asteroids, spacecraft, or missiles) may exhibit range rates of several km/s.
+When considering a system with $M=512$ subcarriers, $N=128$ symbol intervals, a subcarrier spacing of $\Delta=15$~kHz, a symbol interval of $T=1/\Delta$, and a range rate of $\bar v=15$~km/s, the range variation over the OTFS frame is $\bar vNT=128$~m, which greatly exceeds the range resolution $c/(M\Delta)\approx 39$~m, where $c$ is the speed of light.